 Web Server/Application Server

-Tomcat automatically logs all errors to the stderr and stdout files, although the system administrator can configure the logging per VA guidelines.
+Node JS automatically logs all errors to the stderr and stdout files, although the system administrator can configure the logging per VA guidelines.
+However, leveraging IIS allows for easier configurability and additional options for logging capabilities.
 Errors are denoted in the logs by severity (e.g., “SEVERE”).

-By default, Tomcat uses Java logging; however, for the system administrator can easily configure Tomcat to use log4j instead as per VA conventions.
-For more information on Tomcat logging, see the online manual (http://tomcat.apache.org/tomcat-6.0-doc/logging.html ).
+By default, IIS uses IIS Logging File Format; however, for the system administrator can easily configure IIS to use W3C, NCSA, or custom logging formats instead as per VA conventions.
+For more information on IIS logging, see the online manual (www.iis.net/learn/manage/provisioning-and-managing-iis/configure-logging-in-iis ).

-The eScreening web application is currently configured to do its logging through Tomcat.
-The system administrator can configure application-specific behavior in the log4j.xml file.
+The IRDS web application is currently configured to do its logging through IIS.
+The system administrator can configure application-specific behavior in the IIS log configuration utility.

 Network

-eScreening can suffer from errors due to network conditions between the client and the server, or between the server and VistA.
+IRDS can suffer from errors due to network conditions between the client and the server, or between the server and CDW.
 If there are network problems during the initial loading of a page, the client may display built in error messages (e.g., HTTP 404).
 On the other hand, if there are errors transmitting data in the background, the client JavaScript will attempt to retry the operation before failing with a user-friendly error message.

-For network issues between the server and VistA, if the application can catch and retry the operation, it will.
+For network issues between the server and CDW, if the application can catch and retry the operation, it will.
 For network errors beyond the application’s grasp, the server will fail and log the operation and redirect the user to a user-friendly error page.
-The error page typically instructs the user to see the clerk.
+The error page typically instructs the user to see the system administrator.

 Authentication & Authorization